oorona/TwitterMatcher/README.md

 ## Installation

-1.Clone this repository
+1. Clone this repository
-2.install
+2. install
--pip install tweepy
+- pip install tweepy
--pip install matplolib
+- pip install matplolib

 ## Setup
 1. Defined the tweet capture mode by editing mode parameter under  ./config/TReaderConfig.ini file.
 You can leave the default of online mode